zama-ai/tfhe-rs/tfhe/docs/Booleans/operations.md

 }
 ```

-This example show how to use the MUX ternary gate.
+This example shows how to use the MUX ternary gate:

 ```rust
 use tfhe::boolean::prelude::*;